 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).
-When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.

 -f flag

 This option sets the specified flag in the flag field of the KEY/DNSKEY record.
 The only recognized flags are KSK (Key-Signing Key) and REVOKE.